bsj17/bsj17.github.io/_posts/2022-10-05-ExORBACUnatendedPosh.md

 ### What?
 Each role consist of set's of PowerShell cmdlets **What?** can account do.
 Each cmdlet consists of parameters and switches (Yes, this is how deep you go when customizing roles).
 ### Where?
 Management role scopes define targets "**Where**?" cmdlets can be used.
+In other words what role group member can read and modify.

 ### Role assigment
 I wanted to skip this but still...
 In case you're wondering what Role assigment is.
 It's a "glue" that links role, role group and scope.
 It's generated when you add role to a role group and scope.